 (CNN) — It's a Washington tradition that isn't subject to partisan bickering or a lobbyist's best efforts to influence.

-The peak bloom date is defined by the park service as the day when 70% of the blossoms are open on the cherry trees surrounding the Tidal Basin.
-The dates vary annually depending on the weather, the agency says.
+Peak bloom is defined as the day when 70% of the Yoshino variety blossoms are open on the cherry trees surrounding the Tidal Basin.

 The blossoms usually peak between the last week of March and the first week of April, but the park service reports that warmer or cooler temperatures have led to earlier blooms (March 15, 1990) and later blooms (April 18, 1958).